stagenow/docs/edge/source/settingconfig.md

 3. Select a file using the browse button, and select Open.

 4. Select Import.
-A window indicates that the settings were imported successfully.
+A window indicates that the settings were imported successfully and the settings appear in the settings list.